gntouts/RandomQuoteImageGenerator/README.md

 # RandomQuoteImageGenerator
-An automated way to create random images with random quotes on them.
+An automated way to create random images with random automatically translated quotes on them.

 ## Installation
 ```